ikovico/chainriderdocs/source/includes/_introduction.md

 ## Token usage

 The following API allows you to check current status of your web token including information about token usage on hourly and daily base.
+This API does not follow abovementioned URL pattern as the same token is used for all resources.

 <h3 id="postCheckToken">POST /v1/ratelimit/ </h3>